ministryofjustice/security-guidance/suppliers/data-destruction-contract-clauses-long-format-appendix.md

 ## Appendix

-While all applicable and proportional steps must be defined by the context of the dataset(s) and/or system(s), the following standards or guidelines establish the *minimum* requirements that **must** be followed and applied accordingly:
+The following standards and guidelines are the *minimum* basis for data decommissioning or destruction.
+Follow and apply them as appropriate.
+There might also be extra steps specific to a data set or system.

 - National Cyber Security Centre (NCSC) guidance on end-user device reset procedures: <https://www.ncsc.gov.uk/guidance/end-user-device-guidance-factory-reset-and-reprovisioning>
 - NCSC guidance on secure sanitisation of storage media: <https://www.ncsc.gov.uk/guidance/secure-sanitisation-storage-media>